'No intention to hide deaths': Odisha govt on manipulation of crash toll allegation | Business

 - India

-Odisha Chief Secretary PK Jena on Sunday said his government has no intention to hide the deaths in the Balasore train crash and the entire rescue operation was being conducted in full public view.
+Odisha Chief Secretary PK Jena said his government has no intention to hide the deaths in the Balasore train crash and the entire rescue operation was being conducted in full public view.

 Reacting to allegations that the death toll figure was being manipulated, he said Odisha believes in transparency.